Sinclair Girnigoe Castle

 This stage starts in the centre of Wick and goes along roads for 3 km before setting out along the cliff tops again.
 You’ll soon come to Noss Head lighthouse, then Sinclair Girnigoe Castle, and then the lovely hotel called Ackergill Tower.
 After that you’ll walk along a ridge of sand dunes, cross a large river, and then walk more dunes before arriving at Keiss.

-Green (partially marked).
-The thirteenth stage of the JOGT is entirely walkable by a fit walker.
+Green (marked).
 All fences and walls have gates or stiles.
-The dunes by Wick Golf Club at Reiss are not marked and it may be easier to walk on the beach except at high tide.
+The dunes by Wick Golf Club at Reiss are marked but steep and sandy, and it may be easier to walk on the beach except at high tide.
 (Please do not walk along the golf course.)
-The River of Wester north of Reiss is usually fordable by most adults, but not always.
+The River of Wester north of the golf course is usually fordable, but not always.
 It can be as much as 3 ft deep or more at high tide, but is usually much less.
 In winter it has been reported to be much deeper on occasion due to erosion of the beach.
 Under these conditions it may be waist or chest deep or more and should not be crossed; walk to the A9 bridge instead.
-There are about 6 miles of the route marked from just north of Staxigoe to Wick Golf Club at Reiss.

 Stage End Information